Hours of Operation

 No!
 All of our services are FREE to IPFW students.

 Many employers use the IPFW co-op program to recruit full-time employees.
-Approximately 75 percent of IPFW students graduating with bachelor’s degrees and co-op or internship experience are hired by employers participating in the program.
-(Check 2011-12 or newest stats on this figure).
+Many IPFW students graduating with bachelor’s degrees and co-op or internship experience are hired by employers participating in the program.

 There are numerous employers in our database who offer co-op and internship opportunities.
 They include manufacturers, engineering firms, accounting firms, and others.